Intensifiesx/GoddessxBot/Privacy Policy.md

 ## 5. Contact Information

-If you have any questions or concerns about this Privacy Policy or the data we collect, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy or the data we collect, please contact us with our [Support Server](https://discord.gg/SX66TBMY5E).

 Thank you for using Goddessx.
 We take data privacy seriously and do not collect any personal data from you.
 We hope you enjoy your experience with our Discord bot ♥♡.